Linaro/lava/doc/v2/actions-boot.rst

 image with the same key under ``images`` in the previous ``fvp`` deploy stage.
 ``{ARTIFACT_DIR}`` can also be used for the directory where all images are deployed.

+You can provide ``erpc_app: image_key`` field to run a eRPC app.
+Both the server and test apps must be deployed in advance.
+The ``image_key`` should be the name of the test app. eRPC-related parameters for communication between the apps should be configured at build time.
+Using a separate UART device is recommended to avoid collision with other data being sent on UART.
+A ``monitors`` test action can be defined right after the boot action to enable log parsing and wait for run completion.

 .. note:: Previous to running an ``fvp`` boot, you should run an ``fvp`` deploy.

 .. note:: The docker image must have the fastmodel in it and must have the required tools, such as ``telnet``.